Investing Strategy Research

 The heart of the MOSES System is avoiding or minimizing the impact of major stock market crashes.
 The Moses strategy has three core indicators; you can use the best approach to eliminate most losses and compound your investments to beat the market.

-MOSES will help you be alerted before the next crash happens or the significant decline begins.
-MOSES will also show you when the bear market is over.
+MOSES will alert you before the next crash or significant decline occurs and show you when the bear market is over.

 Beat The Market, Avoid Crashes & Lower Your Risks